eekcoopuw/jobmon/docsource/quickstart.rst

 Tables:

-job
+executor_parameter_set
+    The executor-specific parameters for a given job executor_parameter_set_type
+    The type of parameters (original requested, validated, adjusted) job
     The (potential) call of a job.
-Like a function definition in python job_instance
+Like a function definition in python job_attribute
+    Additional attributes being tracked for a job job_attribute_type
+    Type of attributes that can be tracked job_instance
     An actual run of a job.
 Like calling a function in python.
 One job can have multiple job_instances if they are retried job_instance_error_log